hms-dbmi/viv/tutorial/README.md

 ### Getting Started

-> NOTE: If you would like to follow this tutorial (i.e downloading the data and running the image pyramid pipeline) on a remote machine into which you would ssh, you can use port forwarding
+> NOTE: If you wish to view an image located on a remote machine accessible via SSH, please see the note at the end of this document about viewing images via SSH.
-> to visualize the data that results from this tutorial.
-At the end of this tutorial, you run `http-server --cors="*" -p 8000 .` to start a web server from which the url `http://localhost:8000/LuCa-7color_Scan1.ome.tif` is pasted into the Avivator tool.
-If you have already ssh'ed into the remote machine via
-> `ssh -L 12345:localhost:8000 myserver.tosshto.com`, then instead of pasting http://avivator.gehlenborglab.org/?image_url=http://localhost:8000/LuCa-7color_Scan1.ome.tif into your browser at the end, you will paste http://avivator.gehlenborglab.org/?image_url=http://localhost:12345/LuCa-7color_Scan1.ome.tif which uses the `12345` port locally that is being forwarded to `8000` on the remote machine.

 This tutorial requires Bio-Formats [`bioformats2raw`](https://github.com/glencoesoftware/bioformats2raw) and [`raw2ometiff`](https://github.com/glencoesoftware/raw2ometiff) command-line tools.
 It's easiest to install